 What to Talk About

-Without scaring your student, remind them that grades could have an impact on their plans after graduation, and one bad grade could affect their GPA more than one good one.
+Without overwhelming your student, remind them that grades could have an impact on their plans after graduation.

 Play to Your Strengths

-While we’re on the topic of academics, you can also get involved in your child’s studies, aside from reminding them to focus: help them choose classes for their first semester; reread some Nietzsche or Aristotle along with them; or offer to be a second set of eyes for their papers.
+While we’re on the topic of academics, you can also get involved in your child’s studies, if they ask for help.
+Aside from reminding them to focus: help them choose classes for their first semester; reread some Nietzsche or Aristotle along with them; or offer to be a second set of eyes for their papers.
 When they are choosing their major, you could help them realize what it is they’re passionate about.

 There are some things you should periodically bring up with your student that they likely won’t enjoy talking about, which involves money management, including student loans and budgeting.
 While these might not be on their list of the best ways to communicate with college students, it’s your duty as the parent to remind them.